 The Coordinator of ELD and Accountability provides data analysis around state tests of language and academic progress of ELs for sites to understand their progress and needs.
-Data on Long Term ELs and ELs at risk of becoming LTEL are discussed in PLCs and ELILPs are created and meetings are held with students, families, teachers, and administrators to set goals for individual students who are LTEL or at risk of becoming LTEL.
+Data on Long Term ELs and ELs at risk of becoming LTEL are discussed in PLCs.
+ELILPs are created, and meetings are held with students, families, teachers, and administrators to set goals for individual LTEL students or at risk of becoming LTEL.